FREE PHONE PLAN - No Credit Card Necessary

 Emo Era (Mid 00s): This style was ushered in, and largely defined by bands such as My Chemical Romance, New Found Glory, & Fall Out Boy.
 Green Day would also see a major resurgence with their "emo" album, American Idiot.

-Midwest Indie Era (Late 00s-2018): This era was largely dominated by bands from the mid-western United States which often include a blending with indie music styles, performed by bands such as Mixtapes & Modern Baseball.
+Midwest Indie Era (Late 00s-Mid 2010s): This era was largely dominated by bands from the mid-western United States which often include a blending with indie music styles, performed by bands such as Mixtapes & Modern Baseball.
 We also witnessed the rise of "easycore" which blends pop punk with hardcore, and includes bands such as A Day To Remember, Four Year Strong, & Chunk!
 No Captain Chunk.

 MORE ABOUT US...